Historical European Martial Arts

 However, the use of Historical European Martial Arts has developed into a quickly growing sport.
 Similar to the events seen in the Olympics, competitions and trainings are held across the world in the various systems and weapons that were used in medieval Europe.

-At SHFA we don't only train traditional techniques, we take an active and athletic approach to the practice.
+At SHF we don't only train traditional techniques, we take an active and athletic approach to the practice.
 While we don't train for self defense, we still train to fight against other modern practitioners of the sport.

 Two fencers practice a thrust before a tournament in Helsinki, Finland - 2022